laurenchen0631/English-Learning/category/common_phrase.md

 - swing for the fences 奮力一擊/盡全力一搏 == be going ‘all out’, or giving something their maximum effort.
 	- “Whenever you swing for the fences, the likelihood is, you strike out,” Makovsky said.
 	- Rather than swing for the fences with every investment, we strive for consistency, hitting singles, doubles, and triples with far fewer strike-outs.
+- take a spin 兜風 == To go for a brief, leisurely drive (to some place).
+	- Jenny just got a new car for her birthday, so I think we're going to go take a spin after school.
 - take one's place 準備好/就位 == to go to the location where one is supposed to sit, stand, etc.
 	- The goalie took her place on the field.
 	- The actors take their places on the stage and the curtain rises.